Medical Reviewer

 What Is Kratom?

-Kratom, scientifically known as Mitragyna speciosa, is a tropical tree native to Southeast Asia, particularly in countries like Thailand, Malaysia, and Indonesia.
+Kratom, scientifically known as Mitragyna speciosa, is a tropical tree native to Southeast Asia, particularly Thailand, Malaysia, and Indonesia.
 The leaves of the kratom tree contain psychoactive compounds, including mitragynine and 7-hydroxymitragynine, which interact with opioid receptors in the brain, producing similar effects.[2]

 Kratom has been traditionally used for its stimulant and pain-relieving properties.
 In recent years, kratom-derived products have become readily accessible in the United States, obtainable both online and at physical retail outlets.
 Often employed for self-medication, kratom is utilized to address a variety of conditions, including pain management, cough suppression, diarrhea relief, anxiety, depression, and opioid dependence.[3]